radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ### Server Session Management

-A RADIUS/DTLS server MUST track ongoing DTLS sessions for each client, based on the following 4-tuple:
+A RADIUS/DTLS server MUST track ongoing DTLS sessions for each client, based on the following 5-tuple:

 * source IP address
 * source port
 * destination IP address
 * destination port
+* protocol (fixed to `UDP`)

-Note that this 4-tuple is independent of IP address version (IPv4 or IPv6).
+Note that this 5-tuple is independent of IP address version (IPv4 or IPv6).

-Each 4-tuple points to a unique session entry, which usually contains the following information:
+Each 5-tuple points to a unique session entry, which usually contains the following information:

 DTLS Session:
 : Any information required to maintain and manage the DTLS session.